Constant Time Graph Neural Networks: Related Work

 \subsection{Graph Neural Networks (GNNs)}

-Originally, GNN-like models were proposed in the chemistry field \cite{sperduti1997supervised, baskin1997neural}. \citet{sperduti1997supervised} applied a linear aggregation operation and a non-linear activation function recursively, and \citet{baskin1997neural} utilized parameter sharing to model invariant transformations on node and edge features.
-These features are common in modern GNNs. \citet{gori} and \citet{scarselli} proposed novel graph learning models and named them graph neural networks (GNNs).
-Their models recursively apply the propagation function until convergence to obtain node embeddings. \citet{GGNN} improved their models to create gated graph neural networks by introducing LSTM and GRU.
-Molecular graph networks \cite{MolecularGraphNetworks} is a concurrent model of the GNNs \cite{gori} with similar architecture, but they use a constant number of layers. \citet{NeuralFingerprint} constructed a GNN model based on circular fingerprints. \citet{bruna2013spectral} and \citet{ChebyNet} took advantage of graph spectral analysis and graph signal processing to construct GNN models. \citet{GCN} proposed GCNs, which significantly outperform the existing methods, including non-neural network-based approaches.
-They approximate a spectral model by linear functions with respect to the graph Laplacian and reduced spectral models to spatial models. \citet{MPNNs} proposed message passing neural networks (MPNNs), a general framework of GNNs using the message passing mechanism.
+Originally, GNN-like models were proposed in the chemistry field \cite{sperduti1997supervised, baskin1997neural}.
+Gori et al. \cite{gori} and Scarselli et al. \cite{scarselli} proposed graph learning models and named them graph neural networks (GNNs), which recursively apply the propagation function until convergence to obtain node embeddings.
+Bruna et al. \cite{bruna2013spectral} and Defferrard et al. \cite{ChebyNet} took advantage of graph spectral analysis and graph signal processing to construct GNN models.
+GCNs \cite{GCN} approximate a spectral model by linear functions with respect to the graph Laplacian and reduced spectral models to spatial models.
+Gilmer et al. \cite{MPNNs} proposed message passing neural networks (MPNNs), a general framework of GNNs using the message passing mechanism.
 GATs \cite{GAT} improve the performance of GNNs greatly by incorporating the attention mechanism.
-With the advent of GATs, various GNN models with the attention mechanism have been proposed \citep{KGCN, GENI}.
-Recently, the expressive power of GNNs has been revealed theoretically.
-For example, \citet{GIN} and \citet{kGNN} showed that the expressive power of message passing GNNs is at most the power of the WL-$1$ test \cite{WLtest}. \citet{CPNGNN} showed that the set of problems that message passing GNNs can solve is the same as that which can be solved by distributed local algorithms \cite{angluin1980local, LocalSurvey}.
+With the advent of GATs, various GNN models with the attention mechanism have been proposed \cite{KGCN, GENI}.